Harrison-Li/QMES-thesis-template/README.md

+# Announcement
-# This is a final year dissertation template which is designed for QMES students (Joint program between NWPU and QMUL)
+This is a final-year dissertation template which is designed for QMES students (A joint program between NWPU and QMUL)